balewgize/background-remover-django/README.md

 [![Screenshot](static/images/screenshot.png?raw=true "Tomar")](#)

-A web app built with Python/Django that enables users to remove image background using pre-trained AI model.
+A web app built with Python/Django that enables users to remove background from images using pre-trained AI model.
 It allows users to download the final result image with a transparent background.

 It does well for most images that doesn't have messy background but I'm sure you won't expect photoshop like results :)

 ### Features
-- Download the final result
+- Downloadable final result
 - Transparent background (PNG format)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>